laura-raes/laura-raes.github.io/_pages/about.md

   - /about.html
 ---

-I am Laura, a PhD student at Universiteit Antwerpen.
+I am Laura, a PhD student in the  <a href="http://adrem.uantwerpen.be/">Adrem Data Lab</a> at Universiteit Antwerpen.